-Contributors TD conceived the study, contributed to data analysis and interpretation, wrote the first version of the manuscript and is responsible for the overall content as the guarantor.
+Author's contribution: TD conceived the study, contributed to data analysis and interpretation and wrote the first version of the manuscript.
 LS collected the data and contributed to data analysis and writing the manuscript.
 AH led the implementation of the intervention, contributed to study design and critically revised the manuscript.
-ES led the implementation of the intervention and critically revised the manuscript.
+ES lead the implementation of the intervention and critically revised the manuscript.
 LL contributed to the study design and critically revised the manuscript.
 LP contributed to the study design and critically revised the manuscript.
-W-M contributed to the study design and critically revised the manuscript.
-RB led the implementation of the intervention, contributed to study design and critically revised the manuscript. and critically revised the manuscript.
+VWM contributed to the study design and critically revised the manuscript.
 RB led the implementation of the intervention, contributed to study design and critically revised the manuscript.
-RB led the implementation of the intervention, contributed to study design and critically revised the manuscript.
-RB led the implementation of the intervention, contributed to study design and critically revised the manuscript.
-RB led the implementation of the intervention, contributed to study design and critically revised the manuscript.
 AG contributed to project supervision, funding acquisition and extensively revised and edited the manuscript.
-All authors read and agreed to the published version of the manuscript.
+All authors have read and agreed to the published version of the manuscript.